 Our goal is to provide funders, policy makers, researchers, advocates, journalists and others with an accurate understanding of the R&D funding landscape for neglected diseases and other global health priorities.
 The G-FINDER data portal provides open access to all of the underlying data captured by the G-FINDER survey every year since 2007.
+Please read the methodology for more information.
 Click on the 'Create your own visualisation' button or one of the quick filter buttons below to get started.

 Use this button to share your data visualisations — including your filter selections and display options — with someone else.
 Results are also available for download.